powerjg/learning_gem5/part3/fs_config.rst

 .. code-block:: python

     def createCacheHierarchy(self):
-        """ Create a simple cache heirarchy with the caches from part1 """
+        """ Create a simple cache hierarchy with the caches from part1 """

         # Create an L1 instruction and data caches and an MMU cache
         # The MMU cache caches accesses from the inst and data TLBs